Resources

 Paws and Recover

-If you are experiencing genuine hardship, we at Paws and Recover may be able to help with one-off assistance for your pets if we have enough supplies to donate.
+If you are experiencing genuine hardship, we at Paws and Recover may be able to help with one-off assistance of supplies for your pets if we have enough physical supplies to donate (e.g. food).
 Please contact us to discuss.
+We cannot pay vet bills; if you are needing help to pay vet treatment consider a payment plan with the vet or a Centrelink loan if you are eligible.
+VetPay is also an option.

 The Cat Protection Society advocate for cats and have a lot of useful resources.
-They will assist with vouchers for discounted cat desexing.
+If there is an eligible vet in your area they can assist with vouchers for discounted cat desexing.
 They also have resources on renting with cats that may be helpful for those having trouble with pet-friendly housing.